22 Activities Men and Women Do That Increase Their Risk of Chronic Illnesses

 Scale

-As men get older, their metabolism slows.
+As you get older, your metabolism slows.
 Maintaining a healthy weight is an essential factor in preventing heart disease.
 Being overweight increases the risk of developing high blood pressure, type 2 diabetes, and high cholesterol.
 Maintaining a healthy weight is essential to overall health and happiness.
 Take our Weight Aware Health Risk Assessment to find out if you are at risk of weight-related diseases.

 3. Avoiding Exercise: